CHEROKEE HISTORY TIMELINE

 1898

-The Curtis Act is passed abolishing tribal courts.
+An amendment to the Dawes Act, the Curtis Act is passed abolishing tribal courts and governments.
 It mandates allotment of lands and the liquidation of assets of the Cherokee Nation.
+Cherokee citizens, including the Freedmen, are to be counted as United States citizens.

 1903

-William C. Rogers becomes the last elected chief (Cherokee Nation) for 68 or 69 years (subsequently, seven individuals were appointed chief by the U.S. – for as little as one day).
+William C. Rogers becomes the last (recognized) elected chief (Cherokee Nation) for 68 or 69 years (subsequently, seven individuals are appointed chief by the U.S. – even for as little as one day).

 1905